Comparing invariant-mass spectroscopy of 8B with ab initio predictions: RESULTS

-For the former $^9$C(2$^{nd}$) data set, the CAESAR $\gamma$-ray array \cite{Weissharr:2010} was deployed along with HiRA allowing one to determine whether these 2$p$+$^6$Li invariant peaks are associated with the 1$^+$ ground or 0$^+$ isobaric analog state in $^6$Li.
+For the former $^9$C(2nd) dataset, the CAESAR $\gamma$-ray array \cite{Weissharr:2010} was deployed along with HiRA allowing one to determine whether these 2$p$+$^6$Li invariant peaks are associated with the 1$^+$ ground or 0$^+$ isobaric analog state in $^6$Li.
 The full-absorption and first-escape peak associated with this $\gamma$ ray are clearly seen in the coincidence $\gamma$-ray-energy distribution shown in Fig.~\ref{fig:gamma}(a).
-Using the gate $G2$ around these peaks, the coincidence $E^*_{n\gamma}$ spectrum is shown as the data points in Fig.~\ref{fig:gamma}(b) which can be compared to the ungated (blue histogram) version.
+Using the gate $G2$ around these peaks, the coincidence $E^*_{n\gamma}$ spectrum is shown as the data points in Fig.~\ref{fig:gamma}(b) which can be compared with the ungated (blue histogram) version.
 The 7.1-MeV peak is present in the gated spectrum and thus is coincident with the 3.563-MeV $\gamma$ ray.
 Thus its true excitation energy is 3.563-MeV higher.
 The 8.4-MeV peak can be identified in inclusive spectrum, but is absent from the gated spectrum indicating that this peak is associated with decay to the ground state of $^6$Li.
 The two decay paths are illustrated in the level diagram of Fig.~\ref{fig:levelpaHe3}.

 The red curves in Figs.~\ref{fig:Inv_2pLi6}(a) and \ref{fig:Inv_2pLi6}(b) are fits to the total spectra with the contributions from the individual peaks (dotted green curves) and the background (dashed blue curves) displayed.
 Apart from the two peaks already mentioned, a third broad peak centered at $\approx$10~MeV is required to fit the spectra.
-This third peak is most prominent in the $^{13}$O data set, but its presence greatly improves the fits in both data sets.
+This third peak is most prominent in the $^{13}$O dataset, but its presence greatly improves the fits in both datasets.

 In these fits, the shape of the background is determined using weighted event mixing (Appendix~\ref{sec:mix2pLi6}), but its magnitude is a fit parameter.
 The centroid and width for the narrow 0$^+_2$ state were fixed to be consistent with the ENSDF value \cite{ENSDF} and a Breit-Wigner intrinsic line shape is assumed.
 For the other two wider peaks, which may have asymmetric line shapes, we have used profiles consistent with diproton emission in the $R$-matrix approximation \cite{Barker:2001}, but for simplicity the two protons are assumed to have zero relative energy.
 The effects of the detector efficiency and resolution in this and other fits were included using Monte Carlo simulations as in Ref.~\cite{Charity:2019}.
 The fitted parameters for these peaks and their uncertainties are listed in Table~\ref{tbl:2pLi6}.